Stuarts Draft, Virginia

 Stuarts Draft is a census-designated place (CDP) in Augusta County, Virginia, United States.
 It is part of the Staunton-Waynesboro Micropolitan Statistical Area and adjacent to the South River.
 Its population was 12,142 as of the 2020 census.

 Stuarts Draft has a history as an agricultural community, dating back to the 1730s.
-Today, the community also includes a processing and manufacturing cluster that includes Hershey, Hollister Incorporated, McKee Foods, NIBCO, Regal Rexnord, Ply Gem - Cornerstone, and a Target Corporation Distribution Center.
+The modern community also has a processing and manufacturing cluster that includes Hershey, Hollister Incorporated, McKee Foods, NIBCO, Regal Rexnord, Ply Gem - Cornerstone, and a Target Corporation Distribution Center.
 As one writer notes, "A visitor to Stuarts Draft can see these imposing plants with cattle grazing in a nearby field..."